Adama Tamba: Early life

 Adama and her sister Awa were born in Banjul, and grew up at the SOS Children's Village in Bakoteh, outside of Banjul.
 The sisters lost their mother at a young age, while their father, a farmer, lived in the hinterlands of the Gambia.
 Adama began playing football with her male counterparts in primary and high school.

 Club career

-In the 2016–17 season, Tamba scored 50 goals in eleven games in the second division, helping Red Scorpions return to the first tier of women's football in the Gambia.
-In the 2017–18 season, she scored 51 goals in ten games to help Red Scorpions move out of the relegation zone in the first division.
+In the 2016–17 season, Tamba scored fifty goals in eleven games in the second division, helping Red Scorpions return to the first tier of women's football in the Gambia.
+In the 2017–18 season, she scored fifty-one goals in ten games to help Red Scorpions move out of the relegation zone in the first division.
 As of May 2020, she had 165 goals in 114 league games to her name.
 Tamba has stated that she is "addicted to scoring goals".
-Her knack for scoring earned her trials with Paris Saint-Germain and Lyon in 2018.
+Her knack for scoring earned her trials with French clubs Paris Saint-Germain and Lyon in 2018.

 In September 2021, Tamba signed for Division 2 Féminine club Grenoble on a one-year loan.
+In the 2022–23 season, she joined Régional 1 Féminine club Cannes.